vivianwong19/DH110-2021F/assignment02/README.md

 The purpose of usability testing is

+REASONING BEHIND THE TASKS

+BACKGROUND INFO ABOUT THE TEST / STEPS TAKEN.
 The usability test I conducted was a pilot test with my friend in her apartment.

 ## Usability Testing - [Survey](https://forms.gle/4LQeP2iyF1s11XHQ9)
 Link here: https://forms.gle/4LQeP2iyF1s11XHQ9